thisisdhaas/sampleclean/amt_server/README.md

 =============
 * Create a group of AMT HITs(**GET** method).

- There is only a single field, 'data', which maps to a json string:
+ *There is only a single field, 'data', which maps to a json string*:

  - **type** : The type of this hit, e.g, 'sa' for sentiment analysis, 'er' for entity resolution